MicrosoftDocs/cpp-docs/docs/intrinsics/cpuid-cpuidex.md

 ## Remarks

-This intrinsic stores the supported features and CPU information returned by the `cpuid` instruction in *cpuInfo*, an array of four 32-bit integers that is filled with the values of the EAX, EBX, ECX, and EDX registers (in that order).
+This intrinsic stores the supported features and CPU information returned by the `cpuid` instruction in *cpuInfo*, an array of four 32-bit integers that's filled with the values of the EAX, EBX, ECX, and EDX registers (in that order).
 The information returned has a different meaning depending on the value passed as the *function_id* parameter.
 The information returned with various values of *function_id* is processor-dependent.

 The `__cpuid` intrinsic clears the ECX register before calling the `cpuid` instruction.
 The `__cpuidex` intrinsic sets the value of the ECX register to *subfunction_id* before it generates the `cpuid` instruction.
-This enables you to gather additional information about the processor.
+It enables you to gather additional information about the processor.

 For more information about the specific parameters to use and the values returned by these intrinsics on Intel processors, see the documentation for the `cpuid` instruction in [Intel 64 and IA-32 Architectures Software Developers Manual Volume 2: Instruction Set Reference](https://go.microsoft.com/fwlink/p/?LinkID=510021) and [Intel Architecture Instruction Set Extensions Programming Reference](https://go.microsoft.com/fwlink/p/?LinkID=506627).
 Intel documentation uses the terms "leaf" and "subleaf" for the *function_id* and *subfunction_id* parameters passed in EAX and ECX.